amitchell89/kenobot/README.md

 Results are pulled from [this location](http://www.masslottery.com/data/json/search/dailygames/todays/15.json).
 Script may need to be updated if this url changes.

+## Express Server
+Kenobot runs on an express server that uses a CRON job to automatically scrape data and nodemailer to send an email alert upon scraping.

+Run `USER=<email_address> SERVICE=<email_client> PASSWORD=<email_password> node server.js` to start the server.
+The enviornment variables are used to configure nodemailer.

 ## How Keno Works

 Winning numbers are drawn approximately every four minutes.
 Players select from 1 to 12 numbers or “spots” for each game.
 A computer then randomly chooses 20 winning numbers from 1 to 80 and displays them on a Keno monitor.
 Prizes are awarded based on the number of matching numbers.